ANGSD/NgsRelate/README.md

 # Brief description #

-This page contains information about the program called NgsRelate, which can be used to infer relatedness coefficients for pairs of individuals from low coverage Next Generation Sequencing (NGS) data by using genotype likelihoods instead of called genotypes.
+This page contains information about the program called NgsRelate, which can be used to infer relatedness, inbreeding coefficients and many other summary statistics for pairs of individuals from low coverage Next Generation Sequencing (NGS) data by using genotype likelihoods instead of called genotypes.
 To be able to infer the relatedness you will need to know the population allele frequencies and have genotype likelihoods.
 This can be obtained e.g. using the program ANGSD as shown in example 1 below.
 For more information about ANGSD see here: http://popgen.dk/angsd/index.php/Quick_Start.
+As of version 2, VCF/BCF files can also be parsed.

 # How to download and install #
 On a linux or mac system with curl and g++ installed NgsRelate can be downloaded and installed as follows: